Song mixing starts with drums and drum mixing starts with a kick drum. A good kick sound is very important for any song.

 The final step in bass drum mixing is compression.
 Any analog or digital compressor can be used.
 But what matters is the proper use of compression because it’s not a magic tool.
-Compressor can’t suddenly make your sound powerful.
+A compressor can’t suddenly make your sound powerful.
 But it’s a helping tool.

 Firstly, you need to set the ratio and threshold.
-A good starting point is a 4:1 ratio.
-Sometimes you can use less – 3:1 or 2:1.
-But not more than 4:1 is required.
-And the threshold depends on the level and the type of kick drum.
+A good starting point is a 4:1 ratio however sometimes you can use less like 3:1 or 2:1.
+But not more than 4:1 is required and the threshold depends on the level and the type of kick drum.

 Then you set the attack and release.
 It means how fast a compressor should start compressing and how long a compression should be.
 A pick attack will disappear if you use a very fast attack.
 So, it depends on what your goal is.